Finding Dispersed Families: Significance

-Despite this, the program holds great global significance in publicising the lesser-known consequences of the Cold War and Korean War.
-In an era where widespread access to television had only just began, Finding Dispersed Families became one of the first vivid records of the consequences of war on civilians.
-The program revealed to the world the issue of national division, featuring scenes of crowds of people gathering outside Yeouido Plaza in an effort to find their lost family members.
-The raw emotions of Korean civilians captured by the live broadcast gathered an emotive response across the globe.
-This is reflected by the U.N secretary General Javier Perez de Cuellar meeting with the Korean Ambassador of the United Nations, Kim Kyuong-won, on July 21, 1983 to express his sympathy for the tragedy.
-The program's impact on the global community is further shown by the fact that it was broadcast by 25 countries in real time as well as being screened at the general assembly of the Asia-Pacific Broadcasting Union in Auckland, New Zealand in October 1983.
+The program also holds great global significance in publicizing the lesser-known consequences of the Cold War and Korean War.
+In an era when widespread access to television had only just begun, Finding Dispersed Families became one of the first vivid records of the consequences of war on civilians.
+The program revealed to the world the issue of national division, featuring scenes of crowds gathering outside Yeouido Plaza in an effort to find their lost family members.
+The raw emotions captured by the live broadcast elicited strong emotional reactions across the globe.
+This is reflected by U.N Secretary-General Javier Perez de Cuellar meeting with the South Korean Ambassador to the United Nations, Kim Kyoung-won, on July 21, 1983 to express his sympathy over the tragedy of the fall-out of the Korean War.
+The program's impact on the global community is further evidenced by the fact that it was broadcast by 25 countries in real time as well as being screened at the general assembly of the Asia-Pacific Broadcasting Union in Auckland, New Zealand in October 1983.
 Global politicians were also responsive to the broadcast, with 17 members from 7 countries visiting the KBS headquarters alongside the directors of the International Human Rights Commission during the 70th Assembly of the Inter-Parliamentary Union.
 The program was also a popular topic in International newspapers, with the New York Times writing a review of the broadcast in August 1983.